scarfbench/benchmark/README.md

 ---

-## Roadmap

-ScarfBench is actively maintained and continuously evolving to support the research community.
-We are committed to expanding the benchmark's capabilities and improving its utility for evaluating AI-driven application transformation.
-Here's what's coming:

-### Comprehensive Smoke Tests

-We are developing an extensive suite of automated smoke tests to validate functional equivalence across framework migrations.
-These tests will ensure that transformed applications maintain their original behavior, catching subtle regressions and framework-specific issues that may arise during migration.

-### Dynamic Leaderboard

-A live leaderboard will track and compare the performance of different AI agents and transformation tools across the benchmark suite.
-This will provide transparent, reproducible metrics for the research community and help identify best practices in automated application migration.

-The leaderboard will provide:
-- **Performance Metrics**: Track success rates, compilation success, test pass rates, and functional equivalence scores
-- **Agent Comparison**: Side-by-side comparison of different AI agents and transformation tools
-- **Framework-Specific Results**: Detailed breakdown of performance across Jakarta EE, Quarkus, and Spring migrations
-- **Application Categories**: Results organized by focused examples vs. whole applications
-- **Transparency**: Reproducible metrics and open evaluation methodology
-- **Community Contributions**: Submit your own agent results for inclusion

-### Rich Taxonomy of Errors

-We are building a comprehensive taxonomy that categorizes transformation errors, anti-patterns, and common pitfalls.
-This taxonomy will help researchers understand where current approaches struggle and guide development of more robust transformation strategies.

-ScarfBench will continue to receive regular updates with new applications, enhanced documentation, and improved tooling.
-We welcome community contributions and feedback to make this benchmark more valuable for advancing the state of automated application transformation.

----

 ## Contact

 For any questions, feedback, or suggestions, or to submit your own agent results for the leaderboard, please contact the authors: